Walter Anderson (folklorist): Career

 From 1920, he was a member of the Learned Estonian Society (Gelehrte Estnische Gesellschaft), Estonia's oldest scholarly organization, and from 1928 to 1929 he was the president of the society.
 In 1930 he, like his father Nikolai Anderson before him, was made an honorary member of the society.
 He also held honorary membership of the American Folklore Society and the Hellenic Folklore Society.
 In 1936 Anderson became a corresponding member of the Prussian Academy of Sciences.
 In addition to this he was a corresponding member of the Royal Gustavus Adolphus Academy, the Finnish Literature Society, the Finno-Ugrian Society and the Warsaw Scientific Society.

 From 1940 to 1945, he worked at the University of Königsberg.
 After the end of the second world war he received a visiting professorship at the University of Kiel, which he held until his retirement.
 A notable student he mentored at Kiel was W. F. H. Nicolaisen who had a distinguished career in folklore studies in the United States and Scotland.
 In 1950 Anderson was invited to the US to take part in a meeting of the International Folk Music Council held in Bloomington, Indiana, after which he stayed at Indiana University Bloomington for a few months as a visiting scholar.
 He retired in 1953 but remained affiliated with the University of Kiel as emeritus professor until his death.

 Work

 Walter Anderson was one of the driving forces behind the comparative geographic-historical Method of folkloristics.
 He is best known for his monograph Kaiser und Abt (Folklore Fellows' Communications 42, Helsinki 1923) on folktales of type AT 922.
 Anderson also had a keen interest in numismatics, and he published several articles in this field.
 Some of his contributions to the study of Islamic coins are considered to have been groundbreaking.
 For some time between 1920 and 1939 he also served as conservator for the coin collection of the Learned Estonian Society.

 Honours and awards

 Anderson was awarded the Estonian Order of the White Star (3rd class) in 1938.

+Remembrance

+To commemorate the 110th anniversary of Walter Anderon's birth, Department of Estonian and Comparative Folklore at the University of Tartu organized the symposium "Walter Anderson and Folklore Studies Today".

+In 2019, the centenary year of the Department, the University of Tartu established the annual Walter Anderson Memorial Lecture to honour Walter Anderson's memory.